M-6 motorway (Pakistan): Construction

 The construction of Hyderabad–Sukkur Motorway (M-6) will be done under public-private financing mode on the Build-Operate-Transfer (BOT) basis.
 The Executive Committee of the National Economic Council (Ecnec) on 26 May 2021 approved 10 development projects, including the Hyderabad–Sukkur Motorway.

 National Highway Authority (NHA) on Friday (4 February 2022) issued a final evaluation report regarding the proposals submitted by interested bidders and declared Techno-consortium as the most advantageous bidder.

 The groundbreaking ceremony of the project was held on 13 December 2022.
-The construction work is expected to take 30 months.
+The construction work was expected to take 30 months.